IvS-KULeuven/dip_coater/README.md

 # The Dip Coater App

-This small App is developed for IvS to drive the motor fro the dip coater.
+This small App is developed for IvS to drive the motor for the dip coater.
 The motor is connected to a Raspberry Pi through the GPIO bus.

 ## Installation